saschaschramm/chatgpt/README.md

 ```

 ## GPT-4
 GPT-4 seems to use a different vocabulary than GPT-3.5.
-If we send the following message `[{"role": "user", "content": "13+37="}]`, we get the following chat completion response:
+If we send the message `[{"role": "user", "content": "13+37="}]` to the model, we get the following chat completion response:
 ```json
 {
   "choices": [